thirumurthis/Learnings/spring/SpringBoot_AOP.md

-## SpringBoot AOP to validate input JSON Payload
+## Validate input JSON payload with SpringBoot AOP

- - In this blog will demostrate an usecase where we can use SpringBoot AOP to perform input validation in the `@Controller` or `@Service` layer level.
+ - In this blog will demonstrate an use case where we can use SpringBoot AOP to perform input validation in the `@Controller` or `@Service` layer level.

+### Scenario where this use case can be used

- - When building REST based application at circumstence we might need to perform customized validation on the JSON payload before passing request to the repository layer or consecutive layer.
+ - When building REST based application at circumstance we might need to perform customized validation on the JSON payload before passing request to the repository layer or further next layer.

- - There are option to validate the payload using the `hibernate-validator`,  using built-in annotation `@NotNull`, `@NotEmpty`, etc. and custom annotation in the data entity class.
+ - The validation can be performed using the `hibernate-validator`, with built-in annotation `@NotNull`, `@NotEmpty`, etc. defined in the entity class.

-- Creating the spring boot porject, using `start.spring.io` with `spring web` and `lombok`.
+- Create SpringBoot project using `start.spring.io` with `spring web` and `lombok` dependencies.
-- Then add the Spring starter AOP dependencies in the `pom.xml`, like below
+- Add the Spring starter AOP dependencies in the `pom.xml`, like below

 ```xml
         <dependency>